 - Therapeutic index equation

 The therapeutic index of a drug is the ratio of the dose that produces toxicity to the dose that produces a clinically desired or effective response in a population of individuals.

 Where: TD50 is the dose of a drug that causes a toxic response in 50% of the population and ED50 is the dose of a drug that is therapeutically effective in 50% of the population.

 Therapeutic index and quantal dose-response curves

 Both ED50 and TD50 are calculated from quantal dose-response curves, which represent the frequency with which each dose of drug elicits the desired response or toxic effect in the population.

 There are some important characteristics of quantal dose-response curves (see image above) that are worth noting:

-- Dose of drug in plasma is plotted in the horizontal axis while the percentage of individuals (animals or humans) that responds or shows a toxic effect is represented in the vertical axis.
+- Dose of the drug in plasma is plotted on the horizontal axis while the percentage of individuals (animals or humans) that responds or shows a toxic effect is represented on the vertical axis.

 - These curves measure all or none (positive or negative) responses.
-Some examples of positive responses include: relief of headache for an antimigraine drug, increase in heart rate of at least 20 bpm for a cardiac stimulant, or 10 mmHg fall in diastolic blood pressure for an antihypertensive.
+Some examples of positive responses include relief of headache for an antimigraine drug, an increase in heart rate of at least 20 bpm for a cardiac stimulant, or a 10 mmHg fall in diastolic blood pressure for an antihypertensive.

 - Data is obtained from a population.
-Unlike graded dose-response graphs, data for quantal dose-response curves is obtained from many individuals.
+Unlike graded dose-response graphs, data for quantal dose-response curves are obtained from many individuals.